RelatorBR/Dawg-Jammer-Mini/README.md

 # Dawg-Mini-Jammer
-Esp c3 jammer project with/without Oled Display
+Esp c3 jammer project with or without Oled Display